-Prague is the venue for the 30th Triennial Congress.
-There is already massive interest and great anticipation about the Prague Congress following ICM's hugely successful 2011 event in Durban, South Africa where more than 3,000 midwives attended from a record 115 countries.
-Thousands of midwives from Member Associations in 108 countries will attend this unique forum to share excellence in practice and knowledge, learn about the challenges facing midwifery across the continents, and enjoy mutual support amongst colleagues.
+Prague was the venue for the 30th Triennial Congress.
+There was massive interest and great anticipation about the Prague Congress following ICM's hugely successful 2011 event in Durban, South Africa.
+Thousands of midwives from a record of 126 countries attended this unique forum to share excellence in practice and knowledge, learn about the challenges facing midwifery across the continents, and enjoy mutual support amongst colleagues.

 Origins of Congress